watson-developer-cloud/node-sdk/README.md

     console.log(JSON.stringify(response, null, 2));
 });
 ```

-### AlchemyVision
-The AlchemyVision service has been replaced by the [Visual Recognition](#visual-recognition) service.
-Existing users have until May 20, 2017 to migrate to the new service, and no new instances may be created.

 ### AlchemyData News
 [Alchemy Data News][alchemy_data_news] indexes 250k to 300k English language news and blog articles every day with historical search available for the past 60 days.